What to do if the teachers do nothing

 I recently had a discussion about this with a parent whose

-; the twice as hard approach wasn’t
+kid was being bullied; the twice as hard approach wasn’t

 working and usually resulted in a full blown fight or a